Jewish Dynasties: The Safras

 Yet even as he became the greatest banker of his generation, with an empire reaching across Europe, the U.S., Brazil, the Far East and Israel, Safra never gave up his Lebanese citizenship, ownership of the bank his father founded in Beirut in 1920 or his commitment to the Jewish community.

-In the new book, A Banker’s Journey, Daniel Gross explores the quintessential Sephardic story of an extremely private man who never cut himself off from his roots, donned tefillin daily, hired employees at all his banks to accept requests from Jewish institutions and championed Sephardic communities across the world.
+In his new book, A Banker’s Journey, Daniel Gross explores the quintessential Sephardic story of an extremely private man who never cut himself off from his roots, donned tefillin daily, encouraged employees at all his banks to accept requests from Jewish institutions and championed Sephardic communities across the world.

 The Temple Emanu-El Streicker Cultural Center is proud to welcome Gross to discuss the often-ignored dynasty Edmond Safra was part of, how he navigated his commitment to Israel even as he did business in Kuwait and Saudi Arabia and the mark he left on the world Jewish community.

-A writer about finance, economics and business history, Daniel Gross has reported from more than thirty countries for The New Republic, Bloomberg News, Slate and Newsweek.
-The great grandson of Jews from Aleppo and Damascus, he is the bestselling author of eight books.
+A writer covering finance, economics and business history, Daniel Gross has reported from more than thirty countries for The New Republic, Bloomberg News, Slate and Newsweek.
+The great-grandson of Jews from Aleppo and Damascus, he is the bestselling author of eight books.

 In conversation with Academy Award winner Elinor Burkett, journalist, author, film producer and documentary director.